eCook

 • Goat's Cheese - 25g

-1. AMP UP THE SAMP
+1. AMP UP THE Samp

 Preheat the oven to 200°C. Boil a full kettle.
-Place the soaked, rinsed samp in a pot.
+Place the soaked, rinsed Samp in a pot.
 (See Chef’s Tip for soaking instructions.)
 Submerge in 1L of boiling water, stir through the stock, and place over a high heat.
 Once boiling, reduce the heat and simmer uncovered for 40-45 minutes until cooked, stirring occasionally.
 If it starts to dry out during cooking, add water in small increments.
 On completion, it should be tender and a thick, porridge-like texture.

 2. LAYERS OF FLAVOURS